DiscoverCCRI/RoverAPI/examples/example1.md

 # after the anonymous function has been called
 num_images = [0]
 ```
-Now, you will initialize the number of images variable.
-You will want to initialize this as an item in a list, as this will make sure that when you pass the item as a parameter in an anonymous function, that function can change the value.
+Now, we will initialize the number of images variable.
+We will want to initialize this as an item in a list, as this will make sure that when we pass the item as a parameter in an anonymous function, the function can change the value.
 <p>&nbsp;</p>

 ```